 The Highland Employability project enables adults over 16, resident in Highland, who identify as disabled, experiencing exclusion or a carer, to learn.
 This project is focused on people who are unemployed or who are economically inactive.
-We can support learners one to one, often in their own homes.
-We also offer support to small groups at local accessible community venues.
+We are currently working remotely and can support learners one to one by phone, video call or text.
+We can also provide support by video call to small groups.
 Our services are person centred and confidential.

 Our work is focused on supporting people to improve the skills they need to reduce exclusion so that they will be able to actively move to the next stage in their journey to gaining employment or undertaking further learning including college/university courses.
 We work towards these outcomes by:

 We can also support our learners to achieve a range of qualifications including but not limited to:

 Adult Achievement Awards – SCQF levels 2, 3, 4 and 6, where learners and volunteers can gain accreditation for learning undertaken in the community, work, home, college and in volunteering programmes.
 Please click here for a YouTube video where you can get more information about the awards.

 Getting Digital – support for people to develop the five basic digital skills, such as getting online, safety, digital agility, inclusion and enhanced connectedness.

 Community Action and Leadership Award – SCQF levels 3 and 5.
 A group-based personal development, confidence building and active citizenship course exclusive to Lead Scotland.